Shoah (film): Critical response

 Hailed as a masterpiece by many critics, Shoah was described in The New York Times as "an epic film about the greatest evil of modern times".
 According to Richard Brody, François Mitterrand attended the first screening in Paris in April 1985 when he was president of France, Václav Havel watched it in prison, and Mikhail Gorbachev arranged public screenings in the Soviet Union in 1989.

 In 1985, critic Roger Ebert described it as "an extraordinary film" and "one of the noblest films ever made".
 He wrote: "It is not a documentary, not journalism, not propaganda, not political.
 It is an act of witness."
-Rotten Tomatoes shows a 100% score, based on 34 reviews, with an average rating of 9.25/10.
+Rotten Tomatoes shows a 100% score, based on 37 reviews, with an average rating of 9.2/10.
 The website's critical consensus states: "Expansive in its beauty as well as its mind-numbing horror, Shoah is a towering – and utterly singular – achievement in cinema."
 Metacritic reports a 99 out of 100 rating, based on four critics, indicating "universal acclaim".
 As of July 2019, it is the site's 20th highest-rated film, including re-releases.

 Time Out and The Guardian listed Shoah as the best documentary of all time in 2016 and 2013 respectively.
 In a 2014 British Film Institute (BFI) Sight and Sound poll, film critics voted it second of the best documentary films of all time.
 In 2012 it ranked 29th and 48th respectively in the BFI's critics' and directors' polls of the greatest films of all time.
+The same polls in 2022 placed it 27th among critics and 72nd among directors.